Invest In Live Theatre —

 Artists must:

-There are no restrictions regardless of age, artistic performance practice, or content of the proposed project. conVERGE is geared toward individual artists, both to customize mentorships and due to ongoing public health concerns regarding Covid-19.
+There are no restrictions regardless of age, artistic performance practice, or content of the proposed project. conVERGE is geared toward individual artists, both to customize mentorships and producer support.
 However, artists can work with collaborators or collective members during the residency if they choose to do so.

 Dates